-Year 4 includes 12 weeks of required clerkships, 26 weeks of available elective time, and a four-week Patient-Centered Medicine course.
+Year 4 includes 12 weeks of required clerkships, the two-week Transition to Residency course, 32 weeks of available elective time, and a four-week Patient-Centered Medicine course.
 At least 12 weeks of full-time required and/or elective coursework must be completed in the final semester of enrollment.
 This may not be reduced by elective credits accrued in earlier semesters of enrollment.
 Specific course information can be found on the LUMEN website.